Raisess/jumbo/README.md

-# jumbojs CLI
+# JumboJS CLI and framework

-A CLI for jumbojs.
+A CLI and framework called JumboJS.
+This package optimize time of creating express api core and middleware routes.

-## Install jumbojs CLI
+## Install JumboJS CLI

 ```shell
 $ npm i -g jumbojs